joomla/joomla-platform/docs/manual/en-US/chapters/packages/media.md

 #### JMediaCompressor

 Abstract class `JMediaCompressor` defines functions to compress contents of a file by removing comment blocks, unnecessary white space  etc. It is extended by concrete classes such as `JMediaCompressorCss` and
-`JMediaCompressorJs` which contains implementation of compress function for a particular file type.
+`JMediaCompressorJs` which contains the implementation of compress function for a particular file type.

  *Example* : How to obtain a `JMediaCompressorJs` object for javascript files and compress content of a js file.